A People's History of the United States: Critical reception

 Writing in Dissent, Georgetown University history professor Michael Kazin argued that Zinn is too focused on class conflict, and wrongly attributes sinister motives to the American political elite.
 He characterized the book as an overly simplistic narrative of elite villains and oppressed people, with no attempt to understand historical actors in the context of the time in which they lived.
 Kazin wrote:

 The ironic effect of such portraits of rulers is to rob 'the people' of cultural richness and variety, characteristics that might gain the respect and not just the sympathy of contemporary readers.
 For Zinn, ordinary Americans seem to live only to fight the rich and haughty and, inevitably, to be fooled by them.

 Kazin argued that A People's History fails to explain why the American political-economic model continues to attract millions of minorities, women, workers, and immigrants, or why the socialist and radical political movements Zinn favors have failed to gain widespread support among the American public.

-Sam Wineburg, a professor of history at Stanford University, criticizes Zinn's use of leading questions, cherry-picking of sources, and presentation of disputable claims as facts.
+Sam Wineburg, a professor of history at Stanford University, criticized Zinn's use of leading questions, cherry-picking of sources, and presentation of disputable claims as facts.
 Wineburg used as an example Zinn's claim that African Americans had "widespread indifference, even hostility" to the American war effort in World War II, which was supported by three quotes.
 According to Wineburg, Zinn drew the quotes from a book by Lawrence S. Wittner, but omitted evidence from the same pages that African Americans were underrepresented among draft evaders and conscientious objectors.
 Wineburg argued that the reason for the book's longtime appeal was that it "speaks directly to our inner Holden Caulfield."

 Writing in The Chronicle of Higher Education, Christopher Phelps, associate professor of American studies in the School of American and Canadian Studies at the University of Nottingham wrote:

 Professional historians have often viewed Zinn's work with exasperation or condescension, and Zinn was no innocent in the dynamic.
 I stood against the wall for a Zinn talk at the University of Oregon around the time of the 1992 Columbus Quincentenary.
 Listening to Zinn, one would have thought historians still considered Samuel Eliot Morison's 1955 book on Columbus to be definitive.
 The crowd lapped it up, but Zinn knew better.
 He missed a chance to explain how the social movements of the 1960s and 1970s have transformed the writing and teaching of history, how his People's History did not spring out of thin air but was an effort to synthesize a widely shared shift in historical sensibilities.
 Zinn's historical theorizing, conflating objectivity with neutrality and position with bias, was no better.